 OSHA, in addition to the initial site visit, will conduct at least one non-enforcement verification visit annually.
-OSHA will report the hazards identified and make recommendations to each exposing contractor and Azteca Enterprises.
-Abatement will be made by each exposing contractor and documentation thereof sent to Azteca Enterprises and OSHA.
+Non-enforcement verification visits will be conducted by OSHA.
+OSHA will report the hazards identified and recommendations will be made to each exposing contractor and the McCarthy Vaughn Partnership.
+Abatement will be made by each exposing contractor and documentation thereof sent to the McCarthy Vaughn Partnership and OSHA.